 All humans are not the same and it doesn't take us long to start noticing the differences.
 Perhaps the first noted distinction is size.
 Parents and other adults are big and we are dependent on them.
 Gradually we learn which ones we can count on to help us.
 Most of us are carefully protected, but gradually we are allowed some independence as we learn to eat on our own, walk and assert our desires.
 Our pre historic ancestors could only survive if they could fight or flee in an instant.
 The word discriminate should be qualified in some cases when it refers predominantly to racial, religious or some other narrow criteria.
 We still need to discriminate regarding honesty, reliability, maturity, friend/enemy or we can easily get into a series of poor decisions that will limit our future options.

 At the University of Guelph, one of my courses was titled "Prejudice and Discrimination" and was very well taught.
 The professor made the point that we absorb a pride in whatever group we identify with, but that naturally also comes with the feeling that we are somehow better than other groups.
 We were assigned a major essay on what we were prejudiced about.
 Although I lived at various times with my two grandmothers I chose old people.
 At the time a popular tv show, "Laugh In" had a regular sketch about a dirty old man while at the other extreme wealthy elderly men were always stealing attractive young women.
 Women were tagged as old hags.
 Now that I am in the category I directly know that there is age discrimination and also that I, like everyone else have a first impression of every new face that effects my decisions.
-Race is only one category and other categories that we judge include age, sex, sexual orientation, religion, handicapped, dress, etc. etc. etc. In today's society people decide to blend in or in at least some way stand out and either way someone will inwardly pre judge you.
+Race is only one category and other categories that we judge include age, gender, sexual orientation, religion, handicapped, dress, etc. etc. etc. In today's society people decide to blend in or in at least some way stand out and either way someone will inwardly pre judge you.

 In addition to fear or disgust with the "other" we all feel a pressure to conform.
 Conforming is just a short cut decision to avoid examining any person or issue more closely and maintaining the comfortable status quo.